Chiang Mai UNESCO World Heritage Site

-Chiang Mai would become the sixth World Heritage Site in Thailand.
-The Dong Phayayen-Khao Yai Forest Complex was the last to be inscribed in 2005.
+If all goes according to plan, Chiang Mai would become the sixth World Heritage Site in Thailand.
+The Dong Phayayen-Khao Yai Forest Complex was the last site to be inscribed on the list in 2005.

 List of Tentative World Heritage Sites

 Since 2015 Chiang Mai is on the list of Tentative World Heritage Sites of UNESCO.
 A team in Chiang Mai is working on the dossier that ultimately should succeed in convincing UNESCO to add Chiang Mai to the list of World Heritage Sites.
 There are six other sites in Thailand on the tentative list.
-Although it had nothing to do with UNESCO it is nice to look back at the first plan for historic and environmental preservation.
+Although it has nothing to do with the current UNESCO World Heritage effort, it is nice to look back at the first plan for historic and environmental preservation.
 This dates back to 1991.

 Consultants of the Chiang Mai Planning Project, Louis Berger International Inc. and the Faculty of Engineering – Chiang Mai University prepared a document titled: Chiang Mai Policy-Based Action Plan for historic and environmental preservation.
 This final report is dedicated to Dr.Pairat Decharin, the former Governor of Chiang Mai.
 He was one of the primary sponsors of the Chiang Mai Planning Project.
 Dr.Decharin, his wife Supap and probably their only child Pasu died in the crash of the plane of Lauda Air on May 27 1991.